espressif/esp-gdbstub/readme.md

  * Compile and flash your board.
  * Run gdb, depending on your configuration immediately after resetting the board or after it has run into an exception.
-The easiest way to do it is to use the provided script: xtensa-lx106-elf-gdb -x gdbcmds -b 38400
+The easiest way to do it is to use the provided script: xtensa-lx106-elf-gdb -x gdbcmds -b 38400 Change the '38400' into the baud rate your code uses.

 Notes
 -----